 The waterfront abounds with all things nautical, from ships, aquariums and sea-related museums to the freshest fish.
 To the west, the Vasastan, Haga and Linné districts buzz with creativity and an appreciation for well-preserved history.

-Copenhagen is one the most cosmopolitan, exciting and, vibrant cities in Europe.
+Copenhagen is one the most cosmopolitan and vibrant cities in Europe.
 The Danes are referred to as the happiest population on earth, and they are out in force in Copenhagen with its miles of walk-able streets, plazas, parks and its hundreds of museums, theaters, clubs and restaurants.
 Tourists are also out in force in Copenhagen in places like the famous Tivoli (an old-fashioned yet modern amusement and music/food park in the heart of the city), and the harbor with its grand theaters, redeveloped wharf housing and design centers.
 From a sustainability standpoint, there are few urban places in the world with a better inter-connected transit system, more walking and cycling and better examples of urban design.

 Freiburg, Germany and side-trips to Basel and Bern, Switzerland

-Freiburg, western gateway to the Southern Black Forest, has the informal, innovative and creative attitude and atmosphere of a thriving university community, combined with a thriving and vibrant tourist city.
+Freiburg, western gateway to the Southern Black Forest, has the informal, innovative and creative attitude and atmosphere of a thriving university community combined with a thriving and vibrant tourist city.
 Framed by the velvety hills of the Black Forest, it is endowed with a wealth of historical attractions, led by the superb Münster (church), the restored Drisam River (which runs the length of the city and through the heart of town), an excellent range of restaurants, bars and clubs, and 60+ blocks of beautiful and walk-able historic downtown uninterrupted by cars!
 Freiburg is also known as Germany’s “eco-city” having spent over 30 years creating an unsurpassed transit system, bike network, and urban design fabric, while becoming the focus of the solar energy community in Europe and boasting two of the world’s most successful ecologically-designed neighborhoods.
-Freiburg is also a panacea for those who like recreation and outdoor activity with the nearby forest, lakes, winery bike tours, river recreation (including in town swimming, fishing, and hiking), sand volleyball, soccer, etc.
+Freiburg is also a destination for those who like recreation and outdoor activity with the nearby forest, lakes, winery bike tours, river recreation (including in town swimming, fishing, and hiking), sand volleyball, soccer, etc.